Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Application to random determinants

 \section{Application to random determinants}

-Richard Vitale shows in~\cite{Vitale} that if $M\in\R^{m\times m}$ is a random matrix with iid columns distributed as some integrable random vector $X\in\R^m$, then $\EE|\det(M)|=m!\vol_m(\EE\seg{X})$ (recall the definition of $\EE\seg{X}$ in~\eqref{eq:vitalezon}).
-In ~\cite[Section~5]{ZA} this is generalized to a larger class of random determinants, where the columns are not necessarily identically distributed.
-We state below the case of a rectangular matrix with independent columns which is a particular case of~\cite[Theorem~5.4]{ZA} reformulated in a language more suitable for our context.
+Richard Vitale shows in~\cite{Vitale} that if $T\in\R^{m\times m}$ is a random matrix with iid columns distributed as some integrable random vector $X\in\R^m$, then $\EE|\det(T)|=m!\vol_m(\EE\seg{X})$ (recall the definition of $\EE\seg{X}$ in~\eqref{eq:vitalezon}).
+In \cite{MolchanovWespi}, Ilya Molchanov and Florian Wespi, generalize this result to the case of independent columns (not necessarily identically distributed) and rectangular matrices.
+Lemma~\ref{lem:vitale} below is \cite[Theorem~2.1]{MolchanovWespi} reformulated in a language more suitable for our context.